The Hector Berlioz Website

 In the midst of these various musical endeavours, while I was absorbed in reading, the study of geography, religious aspirations, and the alternating moments of calm and storm of my first love, the time was approaching when I had to prepare myself to follow a career.
 My father intended me to follow his profession, as none seemed to him more distinguished, and he had long given me indications of his purpose.

 My own feelings on the subject were far from favourable to his views, and on occasions I had displayed them forcefully.
 Without being fully aware of what I felt, I was looking forward to a career spent far away from the bedside of patients, hospitals and operating theatres.
 I did not dare to admit to myself what I had in mind, but was nevertheless determined to resist anything that might be done to direct me towards medicine.
 I read at the time the life of Gluck and Haydn in Michaut’s Biographie universelle, and this threw me in a state of great agitation.
-What brilliant glory, I said to myself thinking of those two famous men, what a noble art, and what joy to be able to pursue it on a grand scale!
+What wonderful glory, I said to myself thinking of those two famous men, what a noble art, and what joy to be able to pursue it on a grand scale!
 Then there was a seemingly trivial incident which moved me further in the same direction, and suddenly filled my mind with the dazzling perception of countless distant musical horizons that were both strange and grandiose.

 I had never seen a full score.
 The only pieces of music I knew were solfèges accompanied by a figured bass, flute solos or fragments from operas with piano accompaniment.
 But one day I came across a sheet of music paper with twenty four staves.
 On seeing this large number of lines, I immediately grasped the multiplicity of instrumental and vocal combinations that could be created by using them in an imaginative way.
 “What an orchestral score one could write with that!”
 I exclaimed.
 From that moment on my head was even more filled with musical excitement, and my hostility towards medicine only increased.
 But I was too frightened of my parents to dare to reveal anything of my ambitious thoughts.
 At that point my father enlisted the help of music to carry out a coup d’état; it was designed to disarm what he called my childish hostility and make me begin the study of medicine.